flexxui/flexx/docs/start.rst

 making it widely and easily available.

-By making use of PScript (Python to JavaScript translation), the entire library is written without a line of JavaScript.
+By making use of PScript (Python to JavaScript translation), the entire library is written without (hardly) a line of JavaScript.
 This makes it easier to develop than if we would have a corresponding "flexx.js" to maintain.
 Further, it allows users to easily define callback methods that are executed in JavaScript, allowing for higher performance when needed.